We exist to glorify God through the cultivation of an intentional Christian community committed to helping students:

 If you require emergency assistance on campus:

-NOTE: If you dial 911 from a campus phone extension, you will be connected with the Public Safety emergency line.
+NOTE: If you dial 911 from a campus phone extension, you will be connected with the Gordon Police emergency line.
 If you dial 911 from your cell phone, you will be connected with the Massachusetts State Police dispatch center in Framingham (they will connect you with the Wenham Police).
-For the fastest response, contact Public Safety directly as indicated above.
+For the fastest response, contact Gordon Police directly as indicated above.